bmatthews1/Ray_Trace_GLSL/README.md

 - **key controls**:
   * ~ : toggles control panel and stats visibility
   * ctrl : advances to the next mode
   * alt+ctrl : returns to previous mode
+  * space : takes a capture of the current output texture
+  * Digit1 (hold) : displays the captured texture
+  * Digit2 (hold) : displays the captured texture and the current output side-by-side

 ### Parameters:
 - **camera distance** : the distance from the camera and the origin